 Keeping Warm This Winter for Less

-Britain is facing up to one of its harshest winters in decades, with temperatures predicted to plunge nationwide.
+Britain is facing up to another harsh winter, with temperatures predicted to plunge nationwide.
 With falling temperatures inevitably come rising energy bills.
 Read on for our advice on the steps you can take to staying warm without your costs spiraling out of control during this winter’s cold snap.

 How cold will it be this winter?

-The UK is bracing for another freezing winter, one of its coldest in decades.
-Researchers from University College London are predicting that the mercury could drop lower than 2018’s so-called ‘Beast from the East’, which saw temperatures fall to -14 degrees celsius in some parts of the country and led to the deaths of seventeen people nationwide.
+Temperatures this winter will be relatively mild, compared to recent cold snaps, such as the infamous ‘Beast from the East’, which saw temperatures fall to -14 degrees celsius in some parts of the country and led to the deaths of seventeen people nationwide.

-With falling temperatures come increased risks, particularly for the young and elderly, and those with a weak immune system.
+However, this doesn't mean you shouldn't be taking precautions.
+With falling seasonal temperatures come increased risks, particularly for the young and elderly, and those with a weak immune system.
 Seasonal viruses such as colds, flu, chest infections and pneumonia are all much more common in the winter, with the winter weather putting more pressure on our hearts and circulatory systems as the body temperature drops.

 For elderly people, exposure to a cold environment for a long time can lead to blood thickening and a rise in blood pressure, increasing the likelihood of hypothermia, heart attack or stroke during the winter months.